A Personalized Dialogue Generator with Implicit User Persona Detection: Introduction

-We argue that it's impractical to collect plenty of available profiles involved with specific users, our model has better universality than methods that require provided information as generation material.
-CVAEs have been proved to improve the response diversity at the discourse level (i.e., one-to-many nature) \cite{zhao2017learning}.
-Our model achieves “one context to many responses” by sampling and reconstruction with stochasticity for persona distribution and responses, just like we can initiate different chats with a user from aspects of the user’s persona.
-Experimental results on the ConvAI2 PERSONA-CHAT dataset demonstrate the superiority of the proposed model over the baselines.
+We argue that it is impractical to collect a large quantity of available profiles involved with specific users.
+Thus, our model has better universality than methods that require providing extra information as generation material.
+CVAEs have been proved to improve the response diversity at the discourse level (i.e., one-to-many nature; \citealp{zhao2017learning}).
+Our model achieves “one context to many responses” by sampling and reconstructing with stochasticity for persona distribution and responses, just as we can initiate different chats with a user from aspects of the user's persona.
+Experimental results on the ConvAI2 dataset demonstrate the superiority of the proposed model over the baselines in both automatic metrics and human evaluations.
 The interpretability and effectiveness of our approach are clarified in the discussion.
-The main contributions of this paper can be summarized as: \\ (1) To the best of our knowledge, this is the first attempt at building a user-targeted personalized dialogue agent via the Conditional Variational Inference, which not only proposes a new model but also provides insight into manners of latent information mining and representation. \\ (2) A new training scheme is designed to mitigate the disastrous local optimum issue that often occurs in the Bayesian architecture on text generation tasks.
-Evaluation reveals our scheme yielded better performance than previous strategies.
+The main contributions of this paper can be summarized as: \\ (1) To the best of our knowledge, this is the first attempt to build a user-targeted personalized dialogue agent via conditional variational inference, which not only proposes a new model but also provides insight into manners of latent information mining and representation. \\ (2) A new training scheme is designed to mitigate the disastrous local optimum issue that often occurs in the Bayesian architecture on text generation tasks.
+Evaluation reveals our scheme yielded better performance than previous strategies. \\ (3) Empirical verification was carried out both quantitatively and qualitatively and confirmed the high levels of convincingness of our model.